Toa Payoh ritual murders: Legacy

 Also, in the aftermath of the case, Lim's flat became vacant from the day he was arrested.
 For six years, there was no one living in it given the traditional Asians' fear of haunted places at the crime scenes that involved unnatural deaths or murder.
 It was only in 1987 when a Catholic family moved into the flat.
-The neighbourhood area originally resided by Lim itself was also redeveloped over the years and while the flat remained there, its neighbouring infrastructure were replaced with newer, taller buildings.
+The neighbourhood area where Lim resided was also redeveloped over the years and while the flat remained there, its neighbouring infrastructure were replaced with newer, taller buildings.

 In July 2015, Singapore's national daily newspaper The Straits Times published an e-book titled Guilty As Charged: 25 Crimes That Have Shaken Singapore Since 1965, which included the Adrian Lim murders as one of the top 25 crimes that shocked the nation since its independence in 1965.
-The book was borne out of collaboration between the Singapore Police Force and the newspaper itself.
-The e-book was edited by ST News Associate editor Abdul Hafiz bin Abdul Samad.
+The book was borne out of collaboration between the Singapore Police Force and the newspaper.
 The paperback edition of the book was published and first hit the bookshelves in end-June 2017.
 The paperback edition first entered the ST bestseller list on 8 August 2017, a month after its publication.

 28 years after the executions of the killers, on 25 November 2016, the New Paper interviewed Ghazali's mother, 66-year-old Daliah Aim, who agreed to speak about her son's death after 36 years since Ghazali's murder.
 Daliah told the reporters that even till today, she remained heartbroken over her eldest child's death and could not get over the unfortunate fate that befell on Ghazali, and she reportedly wept a few times while speaking to the reporters.
 The mother of three also told the paper that when she received news of Ghazali being killed, she was so full of grief that she had to be sedated, and often, for the next 34 years until 2014, she suffered from frequent fainting spells.
 Daliah said that her family members tried to persuade her to let go of the past, but she said she could not and told them they would never understand the anguish she had over her son's demise.
-One of Daliah's four grandchildren, a 19-year-old student, also said in the interview that he only get to know about the connection of his family to his uncle Ghazali when ten years prior, his mother told him about her brother Ghazali as they were watching a television crime show which re-enacted the Adrian Lim murders.
+One of Daliah's four grandchildren, a 19-year-old student, also said in the interview that he only learned of his connection his uncle Ghazali when ten years prior, his mother told him about Ghazali as they were watching a television crime show which re-enacted the Adrian Lim murders.
 He stated he was angered at the way his uncle died and regarded Adrian Lim and Lim's two women as monsters.
 Daliah similarly expressed that she never forgave the three murderers for taking away her son's life.